Susan Smith Blakely: In Her Own Words

 Handicapped, Ohio State Law Journal, Fall 1979.

 After 25 years of practice and public service, Ms. Blakely retired as a law firm partner in 2006.
-She and her husband Bill, who is also a lawyer, live in Great Falls, Virginia, and have two children: Elizabeth, a graduate of the University of Virginia and Seton Hall University School of Law; and Derick, also a graduate of the University of Virginia, who is a first year law student at the University of Baltimore Law School.
+She and her husband Bill, who also is a lawyer, live in Great Falls, Virginia, and have two children: Elizabeth, a graduate of the University of Virginia and Seton Hall University School of Law, who is an associate with a law firm in NYC; and Derick, also a graduate of the University of Virginia, who is a second year law student at American University Washington School of Law.
 When she is not writing, Susan enjoys reading, playing the piano, gardening, skiing, traveling, and being with family and friends.

 Best Friends at the Bar: What Women Need to Know about a Career in the Law is Ms. Blakely’s first book.
 Her second book, Best Friends at the Bar: The New Balance for Today’s Woman Lawyer was released by Wolters Kluwer Law & Business in July 2012.
-She has additional books planned for the Best Friends at the Bar series.
+A third book in the series, which addresses the role of law firm leaders in the solutions for young women lawyers, will be released by Wolters Kluwer Law & Business in 2015.

 Best Friends at the Bar: The New Balance for Today’s Woman Lawyer, published in July 2012 by Wolters Kluwer Law & Business.